Sunstroke at the Platform Theatre

 The only inconvenience of this production is the way it is staged: somewhat resembling a tennis match, with the two couples often performing simultaneously at opposite ends of the room, thus forcing the audience to turn their heads from one to the other.
 Despite this, Sunstroke remains a very interesting portrayal of fleeting love affairs.

-Sunstroke is on at the Platform Theatre until 21st September 2013, for further information or to book visit here.
+Sunstroke is at the Platform Theatre until 21st September 2013.
+For further information or to book visit the theatre company’s website here.